Wilderness Lodge Origins

 Wilderness Lodge founders Anne Saunders and Dr Gerry McSweeney are both passionate about the environment and nature tourism.
 Backgrounds in conservation and education led them to establish Wilderness Lodge Lake Moeraki in 1989 followed by the second Wilderness Lodge at Arthur's Pass in 1996.

-The Lake Moeraki Story
+The Wilderness Lodge Lake Moeraki Story

 McSweeney Saunders Family

-Wilderness Lodge founders Anne and Gerry with their children who are all still involved in the family business
+Wilderness Lodge founders Anne and Gerry with their children

 In 1989 Anne and Gerry decided to 'put their money where their mouth was' and moved their family to Lake Moeraki.
 Here they established one of New Zealand's pioneering nature-tourism businesses while also home-schooling their three young children.